GhostofGoes/sagira-bot/README.md

    poetry install
    ```
 1. Setup a Discord server for testing (or use dedicated channel on an existing server) and add the bot to it
-1. Create a `.env` file in this folder with the bot token.
-Change debug or command prefix if desired.
+1. Create a `.env` file in this directory with the values below populated
     ```
-    # Enable debugging
+    # Enable/disable debugging
     DEBUG=true

     # These fields come from the Discord application page